-Powder coated finishes in a mediaeval building might seem incongruous, but a recent project at Westminster Abbey highlights the attraction for architects.
+Powder coated finishes in a mediaeval building might seem strange, but a recent project at Westminster Abbey highlights the attraction for architects.
 The Abbey’s new £23 million Weston Tower is the first major addition to the famous church since 1745.
 The tower provides staircase and lift access to the Queen’s Diamond Jubilee Galleries, located in an area that has never before been open to the public.
 Its 500 leaded window frames are protected with AkzoNobel’s Interpon powder coatings.

-Ptolemy Dean Architects chose Interpon Anodic Bronze finish with a barrier primer for the project.
+Ptolemy Dean Architects chose the ultra-durable weather resistant Interpon Anodic Bronze finish with a barrier primer for the project.
 Architect Kirstie Robbins of Ptolemy Dean says: “The choice was made on functional and aesthetic grounds.
 The coating chosen is one we have used successfully on a number of projects elsewhere previously.
 We used the same coating on similar steel window frames in the Westminster Abbey Song School, the Westminster School Gymnasium and on All Saints Church, Kingston upon Thames.

 “We find that the bronze tone of the coating sits well within these historic settings due to its neutral and gentle character”.
 Andris Valters, owner of applicators Hereford Coatings, adds: “The powder coating was very easy to apply and the efficiency was superb.”

 Volatile Organic Compound free (VOC)